 This also applies to the services that you offer.
 Just because you set out offering one thing doesn’t mean you have to keep offering it.

-- Why is no-one commenting on their posts when they ask a question?
+- Why was no-one commenting on their posts?

-- Why is their reach and engagement so low?
+- Why was their reach and engagement so low?

-- Why are they not flooded with leads?
+- Why were they not flooded with leads?

-I regularly have calls with my business coach, who often asks what is going well and what isn’t and more and more I recognised that the thing causing me the most stress, and the task I was least enjoying was social media, so last week whilst on one of my coaching calls I … pressed … DELETE and deleted the social media services page on my website.
+I began to ask myself why, as social media was not a service that I set out to provide, was I providing the support, so later that week on a call with my business coach I … pressed … DELETE and deleted the social media services page on my website.
 The relief was immediate.
 Strangely I then had two leads that week for potential clients who wanted this service, who I happily referred on.

-Many of my clients use us as we can be a one-stop shop for all their admin support, but that one-stop shop has to stop somewhere!
+Many of our clients use us as a one-stop shop for all their admin support, but that one-stop shop has to stop somewhere!
 No-one can do everything, and neither should they!
 It’s more important that you do what you do well and don’t try to be all things to all men (and women).

-This week the Society of Virtual Assistants issued v10 of their annual survey, which showed that the most popular services that VAs were providing were general admin, personal/lifestyle support and social media, and that many VAs were no longer offering social media support for the exact same reason that I decided not to.
+The Society of Virtual Assistants v10 of their annual survey, showed that the most popular services that VAs were providing were general admin, personal/lifestyle support and social media, and that many VAs were no longer offering social media support for the exact same reason that I decided not to.